winlinvip/ai-translation/README.md

 # ai-translation

-AI translation for English study based on SRS, K2, FFmepg, OBS, and GPT.
+AI translation for English study based on SRS, K2, FFmpeg, OBS, and GPT.